ice-009/caravan-SOB-2025-POC/README.md

 - How to simulate and inspect wallet behavior using regtest/signet environments

-This exploration gave me a strong foundation in the UTXO model, fee percentile analysis, and the tradeoffs between privacy and waste in multisig wallets.

 ## 2. Building the Core Tools & Simulations
 - With that knowledge, I started building a development environment and initial tools: